 A biodiverse wonderland, the preserve is home to a variety of natural communities, including deer, jackrabbit, bobcats, mountain lions, and more than 40 species of birds.

 LandPaths partners with the City of Healdsburg to steward and maintain the property.
+Please contact the City of Healdsburg if you have any questions.

 How to Get Involved